st3107/crystalmapping/README.rst

 ``python -m pip install .``

-If some of the dependencies are out of date.
+If some of the dependencies are out of date,

 ``conda install -c conda-forge --file requirements-dev.txt --yes``